annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ~~~
 ![image](https://user-images.githubusercontent.com/67920563/116353098-32a47780-a7c4-11eb-913b-250eefa70c15.png)

 For this project, the input variable will be images while the output variable (target) will be the above categories.
+Because we have more than one target classification, we will need to create a system in which an image may be classified as multiple labels.
+Because the labels are not mutually exclusive, we cannot formulate a multi-class problem.

 ## Computer Vision & FAST Methods

 In this project, we will be using computer vision to categorize and detect products.
 The following images are example images from the dataset: